Zooce/zomb-file/README.md

 ]
 ```

-There's a lot going on here, but I bet you already kind of get it.
+There's a lot going on here, but I bet you already kind of get it, don't you?

 ### Defining a Macro

 Macros are defined just like key-value pairs, but with some special rules.

 1. Macro keys must start with a dollar sign (`$`).
 2. Macros can have a set of parameters (regardless of their value type).
-Parameters are defined as a list of strings inside a set of parentheses, between the macro key and the equals sign.
+Parameters are defined as a list of strings inside a set of parentheses, placed between the macro key and the equals sign. _An empty set of parentheses is **invalid**._
 3. Parameters can be used inside the macro's value by placing a percent sign (`%`) before the parameter name.
-This eliminates the need for scoping rules.
+This eliminates the need for complicated scoping rules.
 4. If your macro does have parameters, each parameter _must_ be used at least once in the macro's value.
 This is to keep you from doing unnecessary things.
 4. Recursion in macro definitions is forbidden.
 Here are a couple of examples:
     ```
     $name = $name  // not cool
+    ```

+    ```
     $macro1(p1 p2) = {
         this = %p1
         that = $macro2(%p2) // this uses `$macro1` -- forbidden
     }
     $macro2(a) = $macro1(a, 5)
+    ```

+    ```
     $okay(param) = [ 1 2 %param 3 ]

     // this _is_ okay, because it is not recursion